-See lower division requirements for junior standing, page 24.
-1 Recommended electives: Aesthetics 1A-1B, 4 units; Aesthetics 5, 2 units; Anthropolad electives: Aesthetics 1A-1B, 4 units; Sociology 50A-50B, Anthropology 50A-50B, 6 units; Geography 2, 3 units; Sociology 50A-50B, 6 units; Secretarial Training L2A, or equivalent, no credit; Speech Arts 1A, 3 units.
+See lower division requirements for junior standing, page 23 and ff.
+Recommended electives: Aesthetics 1A-1B, 4 units; Aesthetics 5, 2 units; Anthropology 50A-50B, 6 units; Geography 2, 3 units; Sociology 50A-50B, 6 units; Secretarial Training L2A, or equivalent, no credit; Speech Arts 1A, 6 units; Secretarial Training L2A, or equivalent, no credit; Speech

-Recommended electives: Journalism L53A-L53B, 2 or more units.
-The Social Science major must include a concentration of 12 upper division units in one of the following fields and 6 units in each of two others: Anthropology, Economics, Geography, History, Political Science, Socio-
+Arts 1A, 3 units.
+2 Recommended electives: Journalism L53A-L53B, 2 or more units.
+3 The Social Science major must include a concentration of 12 upper division units in one of the following fields and 6 units in each of two others: Anthropology, Economics, Geography, History, Political Science, Sociol-ory.